 The procedure of deep brain stimulation

-A few weeks after the surgical procedure, the neurostimulator’s settings are fine-tuned using a handheld programmer.
-The settings may be adjusted over time to determine the best combination of electrical stimulation and medication for the individual person.2,3
+A few weeks after the procedure, the neurostimulator’s settings are fine-tuned using a handheld programmer.
+The settings may be adjusted over time to determine the best combination of electrical stimulation and medicine for the person.2,3